Congregational prayer (Islam): Narrations

-Muhammad (peace be upon him) himself never omitted even a single congregational prayer.
+Prophet Muhammad himself never omitted even a single congregational prayer.
 Even in his sickness, it was strenuous for him to walk; nonetheless, with the aid of two of his companions he came (while his auspicious feet were dragging on the ground) to the mosque and prayed with the congregation.
+Al-Albani narrated the basis of Hadith tradition of the friday congregation has Muhammad leading the prayer by reciting Al-Jumu'ah, Al-Munafiqun, Al-Ghashiyah, and Al-Ala.

 Congregation prayer in a mosque, or masjid, is particularly encouraged for men and is optional for women.
 Muslim men are encouraged to offer as many of the five daily prayers in the mosque as possible, as the reward for doing so is at least 27 times greater than offering the prayer alone at home.

-Some benefits of congregational prayer

-Congregational prayer has worldly and otherworldly benefits:
+According to Sa'id Akhtar Rizvi, a Twelver Shiite scholar, congregational prayer has worldly and otherworldly benefits: